sahahn/parc_scaling/docs/index.md

 reduction of features (which has its own sleuth of benefits).
 This project focuses in particular on the question of choice of parcellation, in particular, how does choice of parcellation influence performance within a machine learning context (See [Background on Machine Learning for Neuroimaging](./ml_neuroimaging.html)).
-We perform a number of different experiments in order to probe this question in detail.
+We perform a number of different experiments in order to probe this and related questions in detail.

-## Docs Introduction

-This documentation leans heavily on hyper-links to different pages, so for more information on different pieces of the project or specific ideas / concepts, please follow the provided hyper-links.
-These will links to either other project documentation pages or in some cases key external references or specific code.
-Also note that the 'back' button on your browser or opening links in new tabs may be useful strategies for navigating this site.
+This page is designed to act as both a project documentation and / or supplementary material (Note: there are a number of hyper-links to different internal and external pages of interest).

 ## Base Experiment Setup